jet2jet/fluidsynth-emscripten/README.md

 * If `enable-separate-wasm` specified on the `cmake` execution (e.g. `emcmake cmake -Denable-separate-wasm=on ..`), `libfluidsynth-<version>.wasm` and `libfluidsynth-<version>.wast` are also generated.
     * For AudioWorklet, you cannot use `*.wasm` file directly.
 * In Emscripten-build mode, standalone application named `fluidsynth` is not emitted.
+* By default, if `libsndfile` and its dependencies (FLAC, ogg, vorbis, vorbisenc, opus) are found, the library will be bundled and corresponding features will be enabled. `-Denable-libsndfile=off` will disable the features.
+    * `libsndfile` and the dependencies must be built with Emscripten and installed in the Emscripten sysroot (e.g. `path/to/emsdk/upstream/emscripten/cache/sysroot` ).

 ## Build static library for Emscripten